Reproduction, Sexual Health, & Gynecology

 Course Director

-Associate Professor, Department of Obstetrics, Gynecology & Reproductive Biology
+Assistant Professor, Department of Obstetrics, Gynecology and Reproductive Science

 buffieaw@upmc.edu